 The first-time director Léonor Serraille finds humour in her dysfunctional behaviour, which includes smashing her head against doors and mirrors, and screaming outside her former boyfriend building at night.
 The girl is hopeless!

 Or not!
 Against all odds, Paula manages to pull herself together and miraculously lands a job in a shop selling knickers plus working as a nanny, despite having no references at all.
 She slowly begins to turn her life around, embracing new sexual experiences and even making new friends.
 Maybe she wasn’t crazy after all.

 Paula is an allegory of how anonymous life in big cities such as Paris can be (or “incognito”, as a atrsnger explains to her), and how loneliness can lead to mental health problems.
 And most importantly: how our society often isn’t prepared to deal with people with such problems, and how we urgently need to work on our sense of solidarity and compassion.
 Jeune Femme is a very effective tale of urban life malaise, plus a lighthearted study of a mental breakdown, with excellent acting and a sturdy hand at the helm.
 I would hazard a guess that the filmmaker has a very promising future ahead.

-Jeune Femme showed earlier this year in the 70th Cannes International Film Festival in 2017, as part of the Un Certain Regard section – this is when this piece was originally written.
+Jeune Femme showed at the 70th Cannes International Film Festival in 2017, as part of the Un Certain Regard section – this is when this piece was originally written.
 It is out in cinemas across the UK on Friday, May 18th (2018).